-The full Commission meets on the Third Wednesday of each month at 7:00 p.m. at the City Hall Annex at 50 Evergreen Avenue.
+The full Commission meets on the Third Tuesday of each month at 7:00 p.m. at the Public Safety Building (220 Washington St., Union Square).
 The meetings are wheelchair accessible.

 We welcome your questions, comments, ideas and participation.
 If you would like more information or want to be on our mailing list, please contact us.

 The Somerville Commission for Women does not receive financial support from the City of Somerville, most of the SCW’s programs are supported by donations or fundraising.
 The quality of the Commission’s work and the ability of the Commission to reach out to women depend on continued support from individuals, groups and businesses.
 If you can donate time, money or in-kind contributions, please contact our Executive Director.